voicehacks2019/Volume/capsule-sample-fact-master/README.md

 Tell me a quote by Steve Jobs (Bixby says a quote by Steve Jobs (and fact about him))
 ```
-Or ask about inspirational qoutes.
+Or ask about inspirational quotes.
 Try these:
 ```
-Tell me an inspirational qoute (Bixby says a random a qoute (and fact about the famous person who said it)
+Tell me an inspirational quote (Bixby says a random a quote (and fact about the famous person who said it)

-Tell me a inspirational qoute by Helen Keller (Bixby says a random qoute by Helen Keller (and fact about her))
+Tell me a inspirational quote by Helen Keller (Bixby says a random quote by Helen Keller (and fact about her))
 ```
 Or ask about dad jokes (uses an API call).
 Try this:
 ```